 Te Ara – the Encyclopedia of New Zealand

 Meaning ‘the pathway’ in Māori, Te Ara offers many pathways to understanding New Zealand.
 Take a short trip through multimedia and short essays or dig deep into the Dictionary of New Zealand Biography and the 1966 Encyclopedia of New Zealand.

 We provide a range of websites dedicated to New Zealand’s military history, including Anzac Day, First World War Centenary Programme, 28th Māori Battalion and the Vietnam War Oral History Project.

-To support our policy work, we publish cultural statistics in partnership with Statistics New Zealand.
+To support our policy work, we have published cultural statistics in partnership with Statistics New Zealand.
 There are statistics on employment, spending and the significance of culture to New Zealanders.
-Our sector research links page contains links to research on New Zealand culture by other New Zealand cultural agencies, and those overseas.